-Giannis Antetokounmpo leads Bucks past Raptors
+Korkmaz hits late 3-pointer, 76ers top Trail Blazers 129-128

-MILWAUKEE (AP) — Giannis Antetokounmpo had 36 points, 15 rebounds and eight assists to lead the Milwaukee Bucks to a 115-105 victory over the Toronto Raptors on Saturday night in the first meeting between the teams since the Eastern Conference finals.
+MILWAUKEE (AP) — Giannis Antetokounmpo had 36 points, 15 rebounds and eight assists to lead Milwaukee past Toronto in the first meeting between the teams since the Eastern Conference finals.

 Eric Bledsoe added 14 points and five assists, and Khris Middleton and Brook Lopez each had 11 points.